mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 ---
-title: "Creating the Mandelbrot Set with Base Tools in R"
+title: "the Mandelbrot Set with Base Tools in R"
 date: 2020-01-17
 tags: [Miscellaneous, R]
 header: